injekt666/nim-scambaiting-tools/README.md

 - `malwares/disk_wiper.nim` malware wipes all the disk for real ASAP, silent, No GUI, wont stop if a file fails.
 - `malwares/home_wiper.nim` malware wipes all the Home folder for real ASAP, silent, No GUI, wont stop if a file fails.
+- `malwares/gui_wiper.nim` malware wipes the folder you choose from a GUI, wont stop if a file fails.

+# Spywares

+- `spywares/get_ip.nim` spyware gets the Public IP address as fast as possible, silent, No GUI.
+- `spywares/get_ip_gui.nim` spyware gets the Public IP address on a tiny popup, shows GUI.
+- `spywares/get_ip_mail.nim` spyware gets the Public IP address and sends it by mail, requires manually editing the source code to put the user/password/mail hosting and compiling, silent, No GUI.

 <!--